mrcavalcanti/mosaicoo/docs/sources/image-rendering/troubleshooting.md

 To troubleshoot the image renderer, different kind of logs are available.

-You can enable debug log messages for rendering in the Grafana configuration file and inspect the Grafana server logs.
+You can enable debug log messages for rendering in the Mosaicoo configuration file and inspect the Mosaicoo server logs.

 ```bash
 [log]